Protected white water lily spotted in Kruger

-Recently there has been a great deal of excitement in the northern parts of the park with the discovery of a water lily with white flowers and huge leaves.
-It was thought that this beautiful plant could only be an alien which would be yet another threat to our delicate water system.
+The discovery of a water lily with white flowers and huge leaves at the Kruger National Park brought great excitement to the northern side of the park.
+It was thought that this beautiful plant could only be an alien which would be yet another threat to park's delicate water system.
 Early in March a water lily was discovered in a spruit near Phalaborwa.

-As the local rangers had not seen a water lily in the KNP with such large leaves and white flowers it was collected and sent per helicopter to the invasion and disease ecology scientist, Dr Llewellyn Foxcroft, at Skukuza.
-To the relief of everyone the plant was identified at the Skukuza herbarium as the white waterlily (Nymphaea lotus).
+The plant was soon identified as the white waterlily (Nymphaea lotus) and the discovery brought great relief to the KNP management and staff.
 When originally collected the plant was thought to have been the Mexican waterlily (Nymphaea mexicana) which is native to the Gulf coast of Mexico and is known to easily invade aquatic water systems when it is introduced.

 The Mexican waterlily is also known as the banana waterlily as it has horizontal stems which bear bunches of yellow roots which resemble miniature bananas.
 The flowers of the Mexican waterlily are pale yellow to cream and thus the resemblance to the indigenous white waterlily.